ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Multiple Function Arguments.md

 The "bar" function receives 3 arguments.
 If an additional "action" argument is received, and it instructs on summing up the numbers, then the sum is printed out.
-Alternatively, the function also knows it must return the first argument, if a "return" argument is received which instructs it.
+Alternatively, the function also knows it must return the first argument, if the value of the "number" parameter, passed into the function, is equal to "first".

 Exercise
 --------